cribeiro84/azure-devops-pull-request-hub/marketplace/overview.md

 - Continue where you left - When you click to review a Pull Request (it always opens in a **new window**) the row will be kept highlighted
 - Easily identify the reviewers of that Pull Request
 - Last Commit push date
+- Filter by Team Projects
+  - You can now manage all Pull Requests across all projects you have access to

 ## Future releaes